Powerlearnproject/se-day1-assignment-GreatElijah01/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague Prompt: "Tell me about technology."

+Improved Prompt: "Can you explain how artificial intelligence is used in healthcare?"

+Explanation: The improved prompt is more effective because it specifies the area of technology (artificial intelligence) and its application (healthcare).
+This focus helps in providing a relevant and detailed response, rather than a broad and potentially unfocused one.